 I originally wrote this article in 2014, and have kept the charts and details from that time, because it provides a great historical perspective.
 I have added more current details and figures where applicable.

 Reality is a little different.
 For starters, consumers don’t get the interbank rate on a loan from their bank.
 We’re also assuming interest rates will stay the same, and we’re assuming that the exchange rate will stay the same.
-Neither will stay fixed for long, especially the exchange rate.
+Neither will stay fixed for long, especially the exchange rate (the price of a currency).

 If the value of the Japanese yen (JPY) rises in this case, it will cost more New Zealand dollars (NZD) to pay it back, thus eating into your profit or causing a loss.
 On the other hand, if the NZD rises relative to the yen, you have a win-win.
 You get the interest on your investment (less the interest on your loan) and because you’re holding an appreciating currency it costs less to pay back the loan.
 You make interest and capital gains.